ibm-skills-network/clarity-knowledgebase/docs/labs/jupyterlab.md

     .getOrCreate()
 ```

-Should run with no errors
+Should run with no errors.

 </td>
 </tr>